diana-moreno/events-searcher-React-API/README.md

 ### **Usage**

-To run the game in local, I have included Serve, a local server from an NPM library.
+To run the game in local:

 - Install Node.js at the terminal if you haven't yet (https://nodejs.org/es/).
 Commands for Ubuntu: